triton-inference-server/server/docs/http_grpc_api.rst

 ====================

 The TensorRT Inference Server exposes both HTTP and GRPC endpoints.
-Three endpoints with identical functionality are exposed for each protocol.
+The following endpoints are exposed for each protocol.

 * :ref:`section-api-health`: The server health API for determining server liveness and readiness.

 * :ref:`section-api-status`: The server status API for getting information about the server and about the models being served.

+* :ref:`section-api-model-control`: The server model-control API for explicitly loading and unloading models.

 * :ref:`section-api-inference`: The inference API that accepts model inputs, runs inference and returns the requested outputs.